 Will it take time?
 Yes.
 Dedication?
 Sure.
 But it will all be worth it when you’ve picked up some hot new coding skills to enter your dream career, start a brand new idea or give you a little boost in your existing position.

 To help you kickstart your coding career, we’ve put together a handy guide to answer pivotal programming questions and help steer you on the right track.
 So let’s get started and see how you can take a crack at coding...

-Software design is the popular kid in the job market these days.
+For example, software design is popular in the job market these days.
 Take a look at your household goods.
 Is Alexa happily chatting away in the background as you setup your new smart TV?
 Are you programming your brand spanking new smart toaster as your busy little iRobot speedily cleans the floors of your humble abode?

 Essentially, software design is embedded in the creation process of so many handy products popping up all over the shop.

 What this product creation process requires is someone who knows a lot about code.
 This means if you can code, you can enter a rapidly expanding job market full of endless opportunity, not to mention a pretty serious pay packet.

 The beauty of coding lies in its ability to jazz up an otherwise ordinary desk job into something pretty spectacular.
 Fancy a stab at problem-solving?
 Have a flair for creative writing?
 Want to create something that really makes its mark on this modern world?